ihmeuw/vivarium_research/docs/source/models/causes/neonatal/neonatal_sepsis.rst

     * - neonate did not die of sepsis
       - The child simulant survived for the first 28 days of life
     * - neonate died of sepsis
-      - The child simulant died within the first 28 days of life
+      - The child simulant died of sepsis within the first 28 days of life

 .. list-table:: Transition Probability Definitions
     :widths: 1 5 20